Spencer Martin (ice hockey)

-Spencer Martin (born June 8, 1995) is a Canadian professional ice hockey goaltender for the Hartford Wolf Pack of the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).
-Martin was selected by the Colorado Avalanche in the third round, 63rd overall, in the 2013 NHL Entry Draft, and has also played in the NHL for the Vancouver Canucks, Columbus Blue Jackets, and Carolina Hurricanes, as well as a brief stint with HC CSKA Moscow of the Kontinental Hockey League (KHL).
+Spencer Martin (born June 8, 1995) is a Canadian professional ice hockey player who is a goaltender for the Hartford Wolf Pack of the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).
+Martin was selected by the Colorado Avalanche in the third round, 63rd overall, in the 2013 NHL entry draft, and has also played in the NHL for the Vancouver Canucks, Columbus Blue Jackets, and Carolina Hurricanes, as well as a brief stint with HC CSKA Moscow of the Kontinental Hockey League (KHL).

 Playing career

 An Ontario native, Martin played midget hockey with the Toronto Jr. Canadiens before he was originally selected 18th overall in the 2011 OHL Priority Selection by the Mississauga St. Michael's Majors, He made his debut in the 2011–12 season, appearing in 15 games in the last season that the team was known as the Majors.

 With the renamed Mississauga Steelheads during the 2012–13 season, Martin was an invited participant at the 2013 CHL Top Prospects Game where he led Team Orr to a rare shutout win.
-Leading up to the 2013 NHL Entry Draft, Martin was rated as a top prospect.
-He was the fifth goalie selected in the draft, when he was selected 63rd overall by the Colorado Avalanche.
+Leading up to the 2013 NHL entry draft, Martin was rated as a top prospect.
+He was the fifth goaltender selected in the draft, when he was selected 63rd overall by the Colorado Avalanche.

 In the 2013–14 season, Martin, playing in his second campaign as the Steelheads' first-choice goaltender, appeared in a league-high 64 games and 3562 minutes in posting 24 wins.
 In his final year of major junior hockey, Martin was signed by the Avalanche to a three-year, entry-level contract on October 5, 2014.

 While playing in a career-high 50 games during the 2016–17 season, Martin was selected for the 2017 AHL All-Star Classic, the first and only Rampage goaltender to ever be selected.
 The same season, Martin made his NHL debut on January 21, 2017, in a 3–2 overtime loss to the San Jose Sharks.
 Due to the recalls by the Avalanche, Martin was unable to participate in the All-Star Classic.
 On July 16, 2018, Martin signed a one-year contract extension with the Avalanche.

 An impending restricted free agent following the conclusion of his entry-level contract, Martin's tenure with the Avalanche ended after he was not tendered a qualifying offer on June 25, 2019.
 On the opening day of free agency, Martin agreed to a one-year, two-way contract with the Tampa Bay Lightning on July 1, 2019.

 Martin was one of eight players called up to the Lightning for their training camp prior to the 2020 Stanley Cup playoffs.

 On May 3, 2021, Martin signed a one-year, two-way contract extension with the Lightning.